• Skip to primary navigation

 A good quality olive oil adds lots of flavour.
 You can also use canola oil, rapeseed oil or vegetable oil.

-Milk and Water
+Water

-These help to form a soft dough.
+Helps to form a soft dough.
 They must be luke warm.
 You can use more milk to water or the other way round.

 Molasses

 Grape Molasses (Pecmez) is what is traditionally used.
-You can also use Mulberry, Pomegranate or any other molasses but it is best to taste them first.
+You can also use Date, Mulberry, Pomegranate or any other molasses but it is best to taste them first.
 If it is very sour, add a touch of sugar first.

 Sesame Seeds